 So, as an owner of a home studio and a site on soundproofing, I feel that I have a responsibility to put the facts out there and educate people so that they don’t waste their money on something totally useless as foam.

-That is why ‘acoustic foam’ is for real even though ‘soundproof foam’ is a myth.
+Foam does not work effectively for soundproofing as it has insubstantial mass to BLOCK sound whereas it is highly capable of ABSORBING sound.
+That is why ‘acoustic foam’ is for real and ‘soundproof foam’ is a myth.

 The Soundproof Foam Myth

 The misconception about foam being soundproof exists mostly because people lack the understanding of the differences between sound absorption and soundproofing.